fac26/week-10-12-TFB-Eric-gild/README.md

 </details>

 ### Maintain

+By passing our codebase details to our Product Owner, we have ensured that the project is maintainable.

 <details>

 #### Is it easy for someone make changes to the codebase?

+Yes.
+We have ensured that our codebase has a logical structure, and can be navigated relatively easily.
+Our [daily log](https://hackmd.io/SumkcfMyTmSD-zuLZZk1uQ), which we updated regularly throughout the project, provides a detailed context of the app's evolution.

 #### Could a new person quickly be onboarded to contribute?